ramanokshit/Virtuoso_projects_done/README.md

 # Virtuoso_projects_done
-these all the mini-projects i have done using cadence virtuoso to strength my understanding of transistor level design
+These all the mini-projects I have done using cadence virtuoso to strength my understanding of Transistor Level Design